-Note: Be careful with running this command, as this will very likely prevent others to sync with the repository, if they already pulled a copy.
+Note: Be careful with running this command, as this will very likely prevent others from syncing with the repository if they already pulled a copy.
 Check with them first.

 How to Undo Commits with Git git checkout Command

 Checking out the previous commit withgit checkout command you put the repository in a state before your last commit (the one you want to undo) happened.
-The repo will be put in a "detached HEAD" state, and all your new commits will be orphaned when you change branches back to an established branch.
-Orphaned commits are automatically deleted by Git garbage collector.
+The repo will be set in a "detached HEAD" state, and all your new commits will be orphaned when you change branches back to an established branch.
+Orphaned commits are being deleted automatically by Git garbage collector.